sjcabs/fly_connectome_data_tutorial/README.md

 # Fly Connectome Data Tutorial

 Tutorial materials for working with Drosophila connectome datasets at the [Winter School on Computational Approaches in Biological Sciences (SJCABS)](https://sjcabs.com/).
+We will work with all the major, dense connectome datasets of 2025.

 **Instructors:** Sven Dorkenwald & Alexander Bates